 - Providing equitable and non-discriminatory contributions from all providers of telecommunications services to the fund supporting universal service programs.

-The universal service fund is money collected from telecommunications companies that is dedicated to fulfilling the goals of universal service.
+The Universal Service Fund is money collected from telecommunications companies that is dedicated to fulfilling the goals of universal service.
 Telecommunications companies are required to make universal service contributions based on earned revenue.
 Under the authority of the 1996 Telecom Act, the FCC put USAC in charge of administering the collection and disbursement of universal service funds.
-In 2020, universal service disbursements totaled over $8.3 billion.
+In 2021, universal service disbursements totaled over $8.5 billion.

-The universal service programs are mechanisms for providing funding to organizations or companies eligible for support.
+The USF programs are mechanisms for providing funding to organizations or companies eligible for support.
 These beneficiaries help fulfill the goals of universal service of providing affordable access to telecommunications services for all Americans.

 As required by the 1996 Telecom Act, telecommunications carriers providing international and interstate service and earning above certain revenue thresholds make universal service contributions.
 Consumers may notice a universal service line item on their telephone bills.
 This line represents a charge by a telephone company to recover its FCC-mandated universal service contributions.

-Universal service collections: All telecommunications carriers that provide international and interstate service make universal service contributions.
-The amounts of these contributions are determined by projections of the aggregate demand for universal service support, which USAC submits each quarter to the FCC.
-The FCC reviews these projections and determines the percentage of international and interstate revenues that carriers must contribute.
+To determine this percentage, USAC makes quarterly projections of the upcoming demand for universal service support, then submits the projections to the FCC.
+The FCC reviews these projections and determines the “contribution factor,” i.e., the percentage of international and interstate revenues that carriers must contribute.

 Universal service contributions fund the E-Rate, High Cost, Lifeline, and Rural Health Care programs.
 Entities eligible for support from these programs submit information to USAC for processing and evaluation, leading to disbursement of universal service support to those approved for funding.

-How program participants claim support in each of the programs:
+Program participants claim support in different ways for each program:

 - E-Rate: Eligible applicants in this program open a competitive bidding process to receive bids on the products and services they seek.
 Service providers submit bids, which are reviewed by applicants under applicable program rules.
 Applicants select the service provider for the service or product and submit the appropriate forms to USAC to process support payment invoices.